gbv/jskos/jskos.md

 [concept mappings]: #concept-mappings

 <div class="note">
 This section is highly experimental.
 Support of encoding mappings in JSKOS, based on [SKOS mapping properties](http://www.w3.org/TR/skos-reference/#mapping) is planned.
 See <https://github.com/gbv/jskos/issues/8> for discussion.
 </div>

 A **mapping** represents a mapping between [concepts] of two [concept schemes].
 It consists two [concept bundles] with additional metadata.
-Each mapping can have at least the following fields in addition to fields of all [JSKOS items]:
+Each mapping can have at least the following fields in addition to fields of all [items]:

 field            | type             | definition